 All in all, screenshots demonstrate the functionality, look & feel of your app.
 Well designed and pleasing previews give users a glimpse of the app.
 They are great tools to create an immersive story with and to humanize your app for users (visual storytelling).
 Commonly, screenshots describe the best features of an app.
 They are welcomed by users, as a majority will not read through the whole app description to find out, what your app is about.

-App Store Screenshots for Apple App Store (iTunes Connect)
+App Store Screenshots for Apple App Store (App Store Connect (iTunes Connect))

 Let’s remember that iOS 11 brought a whole new app store layout, which made app screenshots appear slightly different in App Store search and on the product page now.